homermultitext/hmt-editors-guide/markdown/0-transcription.md

 [5]: http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA114RN-0286@0.3333,0.6371,0.1221,0.0233

+## Punctuation ##

+When editing manuscripts, it is important to remember that punctuation is an important part of producing a diplomatic edition.
+Some easy places to forget about punctuation and other similar graphemes include: the end of Iliadic lines, the crosses at the beginning of lemmata , the various forms of punctuation or lack thereof at the end of lemmata, and punctuation at the end of scholia.

+** Punctuation Used **

+period: .
+high stop: ·
+comma: ,
+colon: :
+end of scholion: ⁑
+cross: ‡

 ## Paleographic Status ##

 While readers always take many kinds of contextual information into consideration when reading a text, HMT editors should distinguish three levels of legibility based solely on the paleographic clarity of the reading.